-The jazz studies degree from Northwestern University’s Bienen School of Music is a bachelor’s of music with jazz studies emphasis and is designed to prepare students to enter jazz master’s degree programs or work as professional musicians.
-Students have access to the rigorous coursework offered in and out of the music program, as well as performance opportunities in the thriving Chicago area jazz scene.
-The admission process includes a complete application, academic and music teacher recommendations, standardized test scores, and a music audition and/or portfolio materials depending on the program.
-Northwestern is one of the highest ranked national universities in the country.
-In fact, U.S. News and World Report ranks the school #12 for best national institutions and #18 for best value schools.
+Northwestern University’s Bienen school of music offers a bachelor’s in music with jazz studies emphasis.
+This highly selective program is designed to prepare students to enter graduate jazz programs or work as professional musicians.
+Students gain insight into the performance world through rigorous coursework offered in and out of the music program.
+Chicago’s thriving jazz scene leads to many opportunities.
+Admission to Northwestern University is highly selective.
+Admission to the jazz program requires completion of an application, academic and music teacher recommendations, standardized test scores, and a music audition and/or portfolio material, depending on the program.
+Northwestern ranks with all major publications.
+In fact, recent rankings with U.S. News & World Report include ninth in best national universities.

 New York, New York